CatQOh/eraBEMANI/資料/Emuera_read me/EmueraEE_readme (English).txt

 ・CLEARMEMORY()
 Freeing up memory used by Emuera and return freeing memory size(byte).

+・COUNT can be set forbid variable in VariableSize.csv When forbid COUNT variable, Can not use REPEAT too.

+・Can assign variable name to DAY, TIME, MONEY
+Like other csv variables.
+Use DAYNAME, TIMENAME, MONEYNAME to access.

 ・UPDATECHECK
 Browse server and check for new version.